captechconsulting/Go-API-Postgres-Tech-Challenge/docs/2-REST-API-Walkthrough.md

 The `internal/` folder contains internal packages that comprise the bulk of the application logic for the challenge:

 - `config` contains our application configuration
-- `database` contains logic for connecting to the database
 - `handlers` contains our http handlers which are the functions that execute when a request is sent to the application
 - `models` contains domain models for the application
 - `routes` contains our route definitions which map a URL to a handler